 1 quart neutral oil (avocado is preferred, you can also use non-GMO canola, peanut, or raw sesame. the oil must be stable at heat.)

 4 cloves garlic bruised left in their skins

 1 thick cinnamon stick

 1/3 cup (20g) Sichuan peppercorns – high quality is essential!

 4 black cardamom pods

 1 cup (110g) Sichuan chili flakes (you can substitute any spicy red pepper flakes, look in the Latin section of your grocery store)

-Put the Anise, Cloves, Coriander, Sichuan Peppercorns, and Garlic cloves in a heavy sauce pan on medium-low heat and add the oil.
+Put the Anise, Cloves, Coriander, Cinnamon, Sichuan Peppercorns and Garlic cloves in a heavy sauce pan on medium-low heat and add the oil.
 Use a thermometer to make sure the temperature stays in the 225-250F degree range.
 Let the spices gently infuse into the oil for 2 hours (remove the garlic once it is golden brown).

 Separately, in a large metal bowl, add the chili flakes, salt, and vinegar.
 Mix together.